Our fellowship is a one year, full-time program.

 At this time, we are not offering combined training fellowship programs to choose from.

 For the 2023-24 academic year, the salary is $72,443.
 Fellows are given five conference days for continuing medical education and provided with an educational conference stipend of $850; reimbursement up to $1000.00 is available for relocation/moving expenses when relocating for the fellowship.
 Travel costs are reimbursed at the rate of 0.625/mile.
 Expenses to present scholarly work at a national geriatric medicine conference will also be reimbursed.

 Fellows have the ability to participate in health insurance (there are 2 plans to choose from), dental insurance, and medical / daycare reimbursement accounts.

-Winter in Maine is cold.
+The winter experience can differ substantially between coastal, interior, and northern regions of the state and vary widely from year to year.
 Each winter guarantees occasional Nor’easters resulting in large snowfall totals and a string of sub-zero-temperature days, but snowfalls of less than 8 inches and temperatures in the single digits and teens are more common.
 Plows are abundant so roads are kept reasonably well-cleared but good snow tires make travel safer.
 Our longer winter season leads to an abundance of outdoor winter activities and sporting opportunities.
 Many faculty participate in outdoor winter experiences and can share tips.

 As in a lot of markets around the country, housing in Maine is in short supply, and affordability can vary depending on distance to Portland, the coast, or Maine’s lakes region.
 We recommend that incoming fellows initiate housing arrangements as soon as possible after they match.
 Maine-Dartmouth Family Medicine Residency and our regional hospital system present a large community for networking, and incoming fellows are encouraged to take advantage of this by contacting the fellowship to discuss resources.